 What's your eating like?
 Are you often too stressed to eat, or do you tend to overeat?

 Are you feeling safe at home and at work?

-If the answers to these questions raise red flags, then it's time to assess your work environment to see what exactly is causing your health and well-being to suffer.
+If the answers to these questions raise red flags, then it's time to assess your work and office environment to see what exactly is causing your health and well-being to suffer.